 ACNE

-Acne may not be an explicit cause of breakouts, but many experts believe it is a contributor and can make symptoms worse.
+Stress may not be an explicit cause of breakouts, but many experts believe it is a contributor and can make symptoms worse.

 “Under stress, our body releases cortisol, often referred to as a stress hormone, which can create inflammation, affect oil production levels and lead to breakouts,” says Anna de la Cruz, glo’s Senior Product Brand Manager.